Tom Rüsz Jacobsen: International career

 Tom Rüsz Jacobsen was capped 26 times for Norway.
-He made his debut against Soviet Union on 24 September 1979, while he was still played for third-tier team Fram Larvik.
+He made his debut against Soviet Union on 24 September 1975, while he was still playing for third-tier team Fram Larvik.
 In his first seven international matches, Norway did not score a single goal.
 His last international appearance was against Yugoslavia on 12 October 1983.

 Jacobsen's best performance on the national team, was against Switzerland in Bern on 29 October 1980, when Norway won 2–1 and he was elected Man of the Match by VG with 10 points of 10 possible.